aollivierre/PowerShell-Youtube-dl/README.md

 **To Install:**

 Download the project .zip file, extract it to a folder, and run the `Youtube-dl - Portable Version` shortcut.
 You can choose to either use the script in this location, or you can install the script to `C:\Users\%USERNAME%\Scripts\Youtube-dl` by choosing option 3 of the settings menu.
-A desktop shortcut and a Start Menu shortcut will be created.
-Run either of these to use the script.
+A desktop shortcut and a Start Menu shortcut will then be created.
+Run either of those to use the script.

 #